v8turbo420517-prog/vram8gb_comfyui_wan2.2/README.md

 * Resolution: 200% (2x) Upscale

-* Why this setting: Proteus (Auto) automatically cleans up AI-generated artifacts, flickers, and blurs for each unique clip.
+* Why this setting: Artemis (MQ) automatically cleans up AI-generated artifacts, flickers, and blurs for each unique clip.
 A steady 2x upscale enhances cinematic details (like animal fur) naturally without pushing the AI to a breaking point.

 3. Premiere Pro — Final Color Grading & Export
-* Sequence: Full HD (1920x1080 or 1080x1920) — Apply "Set to Frame Size" (or Match Sequence Settings) to fit the upscaled Topaz source into the Full HD timeline, compressing the pixel density for a crisper look.
+* Sequence: Full HD (1920x1080 or 1080x1920) — Apply "Set to Frame Size" (or Match Sequence Settings) to fit the upscaled Topaz source into the Full HD timeline.

 * Lumetri Color Profile: Fixes the typical "washed-out" look of AI raw videos by enhancing presence and clarity with these precise values: